Tips For Homeschooling

 Buddy up with other parents

 Join forces with other parent friends to share any online learning discoveries you make.
-Start WhatsApp groups to discuss schoolwork questions and concerns, or, if you've decided to continue with home education, check out home ed groups online or in your local area.
+Start WhatsApp groups to discuss schoolwork questions and concerns, or, if you've decided to continue with home education, check out home education groups online or in your local area.
 They can be a great source of information, provide learning and socialisation ideas for kids, and even share resources and equipment to support your new venture.

 It’s OK to have bad days